mrDIMAS/TheDwarfAdventure/README.md

 ### Is there some console/debug menu?
 Yes.
 Just press tilde `~`

+### Where can I find the data for game
+In the latest builds, until game is not released on Steam.
+After that you have to purchase the game.

 ## System requirements
 - 2 core processor with SSE2 support
 - 1 Gb RAM